satyajitnayk/namaste-react/README.md

       return (some JSX)
     }
   ```
-- Components can be used inside other component like: (Also called component composition)
+- Components can be used inside other component (Also called component composition)
   ```
     const TitleComponent = () => (
       <h1 id="heading" className="heading" tabIndex={1}>